wearewarhol/config-file/README.md

 ### Field `theme` (optional, `object`, defaults to `null`)

-Theme configuration for colors and such.
+Theme configuration for colors, typography and such.

 ### Field `theme.url` (optional, `string`, defaults to the styleguide URL)